 “Providing students in high school the opportunity to complete grade 12 with advanced access to a “Career in Trades”, by integrating the required trades training programs into their secondary school studies “

-Youth Train in Trades is an industry training program for high school students.
-Through a the Youth Train in Trades program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.
+Youth TRAIN in Trades is an industry training program for high school students.
+Through the Youth TRAIN in Trades program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.